First Time to Hawaii? The Right Island and Other Essential Advice

 There are plenty of romantic things to do on Maui for couples, as well as kid-friendly activities for families.

-Maui is completely open, except for Lahaina, which remains closed due to the 2023 wildfire.
+Maui is completely open, except for Lahaina which is rebuilding after being destroyed in the 2023 wildfire.

 Maui highlights